Get access to everything we publish when you sign up for Outside+.

 In Patanjali’s Yoga Sutra, the eightfold path is called ashtanga, which literally means “eight limbs” (ashta=eight, anga=limb).
-These eight steps basically act as guidelines on how to live a meaningful and purposeful life.
+These eight steps, commonly known as the 8 limbs of yoga, basically act as guidelines on how to live a meaningful and purposeful life.
 They serve as a prescription for moral and ethical conduct and self-discipline; they direct attention toward one’s health; and they help us to acknowledge the spiritual aspects of our nature.

-The first limb, yama, deals with one’s ethical standards and sense of integrity, focusing on our behavior and how we conduct ourselves in life.
+The first of the 8 limbs of yoga, yama, deals with one’s ethical standards and sense of integrity, focusing on our behavior and how we conduct ourselves in life.
 Yamas are universal practices that relate best to what we know as the Golden Rule, “Do unto others as you would have them do unto you.”

 The five yamas are: